A Note From the Editor

 - Golden Rock is owned by American artist Brice Marden, who visits a few times a year and keeps a studio here.
 The inn's splashes of whimsy and bright colors are done under the artist’s care.

-- Nisbet Plantation - a hideaway for lovers, it dates back to 1780 and is the only former plantation inn located on the beach.
+- Nisbet Plantation is a hideaway for lovers, it dates back to 1780 and is the only former plantation inn located on the beach.

 - Montpelier Plantation Inn is another one-time sugar mill that was converted into a small hotel and now is a member of the prestigious Relais & Chateaux group.

 Spend a day in paradise sailing, water-skiing, windsurfing, scuba diving, horseback riding, golfing, or simply perfecting your tans.
+If you're feeling adventurous, you can climb Nevis Peak.
 Nightlife is loose and unstructured, and the best place to hear authentic Caribbean music is at a local pub.